 Yosemite National Park

-There are so many amazing hiking trails in Yosemite National Park, and many of these hikes are perfect for families with young kids!
+Yosemite National Park is great for kids!
+There are numerous kid friendly hiking trails in Yosemite National Park.
 There are two hikes in particular that are in different parts of the park that make for fantastic easy day hikes with kids.